How to Spot Early Signs of an Alcohol Abuse Disorder

 Over time, alcohol starts to eat away at the brain’s cell structures, particularly the cells that produce essential neurotransmitter chemicals, such as glutamate and GABA.
 Changes in glutamate and GABA levels account for fluctuations in electrical activity as well as slower cell activity overall.
 Before long, rampant chemical imbalances start to develop in the brain.
 These conditions lay the foundation for alcohol abuse practices to take hold.

 Not sure if your insurance will help cover your treatment costs?
-Call our helpline at for more information.
+Call our helpline at 800-598-5053 (Who Answers?) for more information.

 Signs of an Alcohol Abuse Disorder